IRTF-HRPC/drafts/draft-guidelines.md

 =========================================================

 ## Human rights threats
 Human rights threats on the Internet come in a myriad of forms.
 Protocols and standards can harm or enable the right to freedom of expression, right to non-discrimination, right to equal protection, right to participate in cultural life, arts and science, right to freedom of assembly and association, and the right to security.
 An end-user who is denied access to certain services, data or websites may be unable to disclose vital information about the malpractices of a government or other authority.
 A person whose communications are monitored may be prevented from exercising their right to freedom of association or participate in political processes {{Penney}}.
 In a worst-case scenario, protocols that leak information can lead to physical danger.
-A realistic example to consider is when individuals perceived as threats to the state are subjected to torture or extrajudicial killing or detention on the basis of information gathered by state agencies through information leakage in protocols.
+A realistic example to consider is when individuals perceived as threats to the state are subjected to torture or extra-judicial killing or detention on the basis of information gathered by state agencies through information leakage in protocols.

 This document details several 'common' threats to human rights, indicating how each of these can lead to human rights violations/harms and present several examples of how these threats to human rights materialize on the Internet.
 This threat modeling is inspired by {{RFC6973}} Privacy Considerations for Internet Protocols, which is based on security threat analysis.
 This method is a work in progress and by no means a perfect solution for assessing human rights risks in Internet protocols and systems.
 Certain specific human rights threats are indirectly considered in Internet protocols as part of the security considerations {{BCP72}}, but privacy considerations {{RFC6973}} or reviews, let alone human rights impact assessments of protocols are not standardized or implemented.